chibiboba/JS-120/aaaa Notes/Lesson 4 Notes.md

 ### Subtyping with Classes

+#### Reducing Complexity

+- When designing an Object Oriented program, it's common to have multiple classes that perform similar actions.
+To reduce complexity, classes with similar behaviors can inherit from a superclass.
+The superclass implements the common behaviors while the inheriting classes invoke them.
+- The `extends` keyword is used to denote inheritance between classes.

 #### Gist

 Of course, the new `class` keyword also supports subtyping.
 You'll learn how to do that in [this Gist](https://launchschool.com/gists/cdba6a8e).